Larry-the-Pig/space-golf-html/README.md

 # space-golf-html
-The space golf game written in HTML
+A golf game that uses bad space physics written in HTML and JavaScript <br />
+An Java port also exists